-Learn more about three nutrients your picky-eating toddler may be missing, how to boost their intake and top foods for picky toddlers.
+Fussy eater?
+Learn more about the three nutrients your toddler may be missing, how to boost their intake and healthy foods for picky eaters.

-Children one to four years should aim for 10 mg of iron daily.
+Children one to three years should aim for at least 7 mg of iron daily.
 Along with a healthy diet that includes high iron foods for toddlers, such as leafy greens, meat, nuts and beans, Kabrita Goat Milk Toddler Formula can help children achieve adequate amounts of daily iron.
 Kabrita Goat Milk Toddler Formula contains over 3mg of iron in two 4-ounce servings.
-That’s 30% of your toddler’s daily iron, compared to only about 0.7% and 1.2% in the same amount of cow and goat milks respectively.
+That’s 30% of your toddler’s daily iron, compared to only about 0.7% and 1.2% in the same amount of cow and goat milk respectively.

-Vitamin D is a fat-soluble vitamin that is made by the body when sunlight hits skin.
-It is essential for healthy bones and increases absorption of calcium.
-Severe deficiency may lead to rickets, causing very weak bones and increasing risk of fracture.
+Vitamin D is a fat-soluble vitamin that is made by the body when sunlight hits the skin.
+It is essential for healthy bones and increases the absorption of calcium.
+Severe deficiency may lead to rickets, causing very weak bones and increased risk of fracture.
 Vitamin D has many other functions, including neuromuscular development and immune function.

 Vitamin D deficiency in the US is common, and as many as 60% of children have insufficient levels.
 Low levels of vitamin D may be more common than you may think, since clothing and sunscreen also block the synthesis of vitamin D, and very few foods contain vitamin D.

 Getting enough iron, calcium and vitamin D into your little one each day can be tricky, especially if your toddler is a picky eater.
 It’s important to model healthy eating habits and to continually offer whole foods.
 Adding two, 4-ounce servings of Kabrita Goat Milk Toddler Formula each day is a wonderful complement to your little one’s favorite foods, and can help fill in nutrient gaps that may not be achieved through diet alone.
-If you’d like to see if KABRITA Goat Milk Formula is a right for your family, try our special offer!
+If you’d like to see if Kabrita Goat Milk Formula & Foods are right for your family, try our special offer!